bytescout/pdf-co-api-samples/HTML To PDF API/JavaScript/Generate PDF Invoice From HTML Template (Node.js)/README.md

-## How to generate PDF invoice from HTML template (node for HTML to PDF API in JavaScript and PDF.co Web API

-### Step By Step Tutorial: how to generate PDF invoice from HTML template (node for HTML to PDF API in JavaScript

-Today we will explain the steps and algorithm of how to generate PDF invoice from HTML template (node and how to make it work in your application.
-PDF.co Web API helps with HTML to PDF API in JavaScript.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to generate PDF invoice from HTML template (node for HTML to PDF API in JavaScript and PDF.co Web API What is PDF.co Web API?
+It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

-Fast application programming interfaces of PDF.co Web API for JavaScript plus the instruction and the code below will help to learn how to generate PDF invoice from HTML template (node.
-For implimentation of this functionality, please copy and paste code below into your app using code editor.
-Then compile and run your app.
-Use of PDF.co Web API in JavaScript is also explained in the documentation included along with the product.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for JavaScript and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT